Trump VS Biden 2020 Odds Tighten As ‘Dr. Donald’ Goes Viral

-However, the recent comments made by “Dr. Donald Trump” during Thursday’s coronavirus task force briefing appears to have caused a fair amount of uneasiness from political gamblers, thus increasing former Vice President Joe Biden’s odds winning the 2020 election in the process.
+However, the recent comments made by “Dr. Donald Trump” during Thursday’s coronavirus task force briefing appear to have caused a fair amount of uneasiness from political gamblers, thus increasing former Vice President Joe Biden’s odds of winning the 2020 election in the process.

 2020 Election: Trump vs. Biden Odds

 April 24 — Odds courtesy of Bovada Politics

 - Donald Trump -120

 Based on the updated 2020 US Presidential Election futures at Bovada Sportsbook, Donald Trump remains the most likely candidate to win at -120 as of Friday, April 24.
 The new lines indicate a slight decrease from the -125 the President held yesterday and throughout most of the month.